MaayanFarchi/Damka-WinForms/README.md

 # Damka
-A a basic Damaka Windows desktop application using .NET WinForms
+A a basic Damaka Windows desktop application using .NET WinForms using events that are raised from the Logic Layer and handled in the UI layer for updating the display.

 ## Screenshots
 ![alt text](https://github.com/MaayanFarchi/Damka/blob/master/GameSettings.png)